What makes the PWTAG Swimming Pool Technical Operator qualification and training different from all the others?

 - swimming pool technical operator

-PWTAG does not deliver training and qualifications; these are provided by PWTAG accredited training organisations.
+PWTAG does not deliver training and qualifications; these are provided by PWTAG approved training organisations.

 To show the training required, PWTAG provides training guidance and a course syllabus – which is free to download.
 The syllabus defines the knowledge and onsite skills that lead to the qualification.
 Pools can use the syllabus to assess their own staff knowledge, or it can be used as the basis of a training programme.

-Candidates who become SPTO qualified are entitled to become listed on a SPTO register held on the PWTAG website for all to view.
-Registered SPTOs will be reminded prior to the end of their three-year term that they must update the currency of their qualification.
-The accredited training organisation, and not PWTAG, will provide updates.
+Candidates who become SPTO or ODS qualified are entitled to become listed on the appropriate register held on the PWTAG website for all to view.
+Registered holders of the SPTO and ODS will be reminded prior to the end of their three-year term that they must update the currency of their qualification.
+The appoved training organisation, and not PWTAG, will provide updates.